If you want to find the best lenses for the Sony Alpha a6000 camera, you’ve come to the right place!

 6. Sony FE 85mm f/1.8 Lens: Best 85mm Lens for Sony a6000

-The Sony FE 85mm f/1.8 is the best lens for Sony a6000 for portraits and the best 85mm lens available for this camera.
+The Sony FE 85mm f/1.8 is one of the best Sony lenses for portraits and the best 85mm lens available for this camera.

 It’s honestly incredibly easy to go through all the positives of this lens.
 If taking portraits is one of your favorite activities, this is the lens that you’ve been waiting for.